Taksing

 Taksing is a village and headquarters of an eponymous Circle in the Upper Subansiri district, Arunachal Pradesh, India.
 The region of Taksing is populated by Tagin people.

-The village is on the bank of the Subansiri River, shortly after the river enters India from the west.
+The village is on the bank of the Subansiri River, shortly after the river from China enters India from the west.
 Road access to the village from Limeking was provided by the Border Roads Organisation in 2018.
 Taksing is on the eastern edge of the Asaphila area.

 Description

 Taksing is on the southern bank of the Subansiri River soon after it enters India from the west.

 There has been a traditional walking track on the southern bank of the river between Gelensiniak and Taksing.
 The track continues west for about 3 km till the village of Ishneya, and crosses the Subansiri River to its northern bank.
 This being close to the confluence of Yume Chu and Subansiri rivers, tracks from Lung (in the Subansiri valley) and Yume (in the Yume Chu valley) in Tibet join here.
 India's Border Roads Organisation (BRO) has constructed a road between Gelensiniak and Taksing between 2009 and 2018.

 The southern bank of the Subansiri River is well-populated with over a dozen villages belonging to the Taksing Circle.
 There are also a few villages to the north of the Subansiri River.
-The Taksing Circle has a population of 733 people per the 2011 census.
+The Taksing Circle had a population of 733 people per the 2011 census.

 The population consists of Na people (or Nga people) who speak their own Na language.
 They are said to be similar to the Tagin people populating the neighbouring Limeking Circle.

 History

 Tsari pilgrimage

 Taksing lies in a holy ground for the Tibetans, lying on the route of the 12-yearly Tsari pilgrimage around the Dakpa Sheri mountain.
 The pilgrimage went down the Tsari Chu valley up to Gelensiniak and returned via the Subansiri valley, back into the Tibetan territory.
-Taksing was mentioned by name in the Tibetan sources, the only one in the tribal territory to be so-mentioned.
-Taksing itself was a sacred site Tibetans, believed to be a tantric charnel ground named Ngampa Tratrok, where certain Drukpa lamas had meditated in the past.
+Taksing was mentioned by name in the Tibetan sources, the only one in the tribal territory to be so mentioned.
+Taksing itself was a sacred site that the Tibetans believed to be a tantric charnel ground named Ngampa Tratrok, where certain Drukpa lamas had meditated in the past.
 Taksing was marked by a huge tree where the chief Tsari field-protector was believed to dwell.

+After passing Taksing, the procession reached the Doring rest house on a spur above the Char river, where Charlo tribesmen brought popped corn to the famished pilgrims.

 The last Tsari pilgrimage was conducted in 1956, after which the Sino-Indian border conflict put a stop to the relations between the two regions.
-After passing Taksing, the procession reached the Doring rest house on a spur above the Char river, where Charlo tribesmen brought popped corn to the famished pilgrims.